Digital vs Paper Poker Runs: Why Events Are Going Digital

 The Scoring Problem

 The single biggest pain point in paper poker runs is scoring.
+If you've ever used a paper score sheet, you know the frustration.
 Here's what happens at a 150-rider event:

 Paper Process